spkane/vault-local-dev/README.md

 # Vault for Local Development

-This is a docker-compose setup for development work using Vault and Consul.
+This is a docker compose setup for development work using Vault and Consul.

 * FORKED from:
     * https://github.com/tolitius/cault